dinuxbg/gnupru/README.md

 	./download-and-patch.sh           # Download and patch the sources ./build.sh                        # Build

+## Debian Packaging
+Currently there are scripts only for packaging binutils.
+See issue #13 for GCC and Newlib packaging status.

+Installing the prerequisites:

+	sudo apt-get install dh-autoreconf

+Building and packaging:

+	./download-and-patch.sh           # Download and patch the sources ./package.sh                      # Package for Debian.

+Testing the output:

+	sudo dpkg -i packaging/binutils-pru*.deb
+	pru-as --version

 ## Acknowledgements
  * GCC/Binutils Nios2 port was taken as a base for the PRU port.